rihal-om/BI-Challenge/README.md

 You can download the data through this link: [hotel_bookings.csv](https://github.com/rihal-om/BI-Challenge/files/13950515/hotel_bookings.csv)

 ## Submission
-Please submit your BI Project Repository to ##
+Please submit your Business Intelligence project repository or solution to the email address from which you received the challenge.